 There are many uses for Microsoft Excel that can make you productive in your 9-to-5 and your home life.

 The CAE runs Microsoft Excel short courses for beginner and intermediate users wanting to use Excel to its full potential.
-Whether you’re looking to fine tune your professional skills or revamp how you organise your life, these courses teach essential Excel tips and tricks you need to know.
+Whether you’re looking to fine-tune your professional skills or revamp how you organise your life, these courses teach essential Excel tips and tricks you need to know.

 Harnessing the power of Excel could be the secret to getting on top of your life admin.
 Here are five ways that it could improve the way you manage your everyday.